 It is important to note that there are currently no licensed stem cell treatments for muscular dystrophy.
 There are clinics that offer expensive stem cell treatments but the safety and benefit has not been tested in clinical trial.
 This means the treatment may be ineffective and even dangerous.

 Our bodies naturally make a protein similar to dystrophin called utrophin in small amounts.
 It is thought that utrophin may be able to compensate for the lack of dystrophin in boys with DMD.
 Research in mice and dogs lacking dystrophin has shown that increasing the levels of the utrophin protein can prevent muscle damage.
 Professor Dame Kay Davies' laboratory at the University of Oxford has been researching utrophin for more than 20 years.
 In recent years, in collaboration with Oxford biotechnology company Summit plc they found a promising drug - called SMT C1100 - that was able to increase the amount of utrophin in a mouse model of DMD.
-SMT C1100 is now in the early stages of clinical trial – it has been tested in a phase 1 trial in healthy volunteers and a phase 1b trial will start in 2014 to test the drug in 12 boys with Duchenne MD.
+SMT C1100 is now in the early stages of clinical trial – it has been tested in a phase 1 trial in healthy volunteers and a phase 1b trial started in December 2013 to test the drug in 12 boys with Duchenne MD.
 This trial will further test the safety of the drug and determine the dose to be used in a larger trial to test if it is effective.
 More information is available on the Summit plc website

 Reducing muscle damage